orpheus/ai-collaboration/PRESENTATION.md

 What I still need

-- code examples for the automation and augmentation demos, including a backend and frontend exmaple
+- code examples for the automation and augmentation demos, including a backend and frontend example
   - Backend
     - Create a minimal golang api using gin with no other external dependencies
       - store in /demos/backend